nctu6/ollama/docs/development.md

   - https://go.dev/dl/
 - Git
   - https://git-scm.com/download/win
 - clang with gcc compat and Make.
 There are multiple options on how to go about installing these tools on Windows.
 We have verified the following, but others may work as well:
   - [MSYS2](https://www.msys2.org/)
     - After installing, from an MSYS2 terminal, run `pacman -S mingw-w64-clang-x86_64-gcc-compat mingw-w64-clang-x86_64-clang make` to install the required tools
   - Assuming you used the default install prefix for msys2 above, add `C:\msys64\clang64\bin` and `c:\msys64\usr\bin` to your environment variable `PATH` where you will perform the build steps below (e.g. system-wide, account-level, powershell, cmd, etc.)

 > [!NOTE]
-> Due to bugs in the GCC C++ library for unicode support, Ollama should be built with clang on windows.
+> Due to bugs in the GCC C++ library for unicode support, Unieai should be built with clang on windows.

-Then, build the `ollama` binary:
+Then, build the `unieai` binary:

 ```powershell
 $env:CGO_ENABLED="1"